 Every ship needs a navigator to guide them through treacherous waters.
 Your Survivor-Ship is no different.
 Your cancer diagnosis requires you to sail in uncharted waters.
-You can trust a cancer navigator with 45 years’ experience who has chartered the way forward for thousands of patients before you.
+You can trust a cancer navigator, who, for 46 years has chartered the way forward for thousands of patients like you.

 The Grace Gawler Institute offers various levels of seniors cancer navigation services.
 We suggest beginning with a video consultation to ascertain your needs and explore how we can best help you.

 Before committing to conventional treatment all cancer patients over 60 should seek a second opinion

 Nearly 50% of new cancer cases occur in people aged 65 years or older, and this number is expected to increase to 58% by 2030.
 Cancer treatment can be more challenging and complicated for older adults.
 This is because older adults are more likely to have other chronic health disorders, such as diabetes, chronic inflammatory conditions, or cardiovascular disease.

 As we age our repair mechanisms slow down – some of this is due to our genetics and some lifestyle related.
 In addition, side effects of other long-term medications may interfere with process of how well we repair and heal our bodies.